unisa-hpc/synergy-sc-ae/testing-dataset/README.md

 - `postprocess` contains the scripts to parse and generate the dataset for validation, and the scripts to generate the multi-objective characterization plots

-> ### Reproduce on a single node (with **root access**)
+> ### Reproduce on a single node (with **root access**) **Note: if you want to obtain the multi-objective characterization results using the pre-generated data, just run step 3.**

 1. Run `source extract_features.sh --cxx_compiler=<DPC++ compiler path>` to extract static code features from the benchmarks.
     - the DPC++ compiler path must be the absolute path to the DPC++ compiler
     - the output features will be in the `features-*` subfolders